QikaiYang/ZendeskCode/README.md

 # Zendesk Code Challenge

-This is the app that fulfills the requirement of Zendesk Code Challenge.
+This is the app that fulfills the requirements of Zendesk Code Challenge.

 ## App Screenshots
 ![Login Page](https://github.com/QikaiYang/ZendeskCode/blob/main/imgs/login.png)